Normal Crossings Singularities for Symplectic Topology

-Two versions of a normal crossings divisor~$V$ in an almost Kahler manifold~$X$ are described in \cite[Definition~1.3]{Inc} and \cite[Section~2]{Brett07}; see also \cite[Definition~14.6]{Brett2}.
-The main objective of~\cite{Inc} and one of the two main objectives of \cite{Brett1,Brett} are to define Gromov-Witten type of invariants of~$X$ relative to such~$V$.
-The constructions in~\cite{Inc} and~\cite{Brett} automatically imply that the resulting invariants cannot change under deformations of the {\it almost Kahler} data compatible with~$(X,V)$.
-In \cite[Section~3]{Brett07}, it is shown that the relevant almost Kahler data exists for a certain, fairly rigid, class of symplectic forms on~$X$ (for which the branches of~$V$ are symplectic and meet orthogonally) and that deformations of the symplectic form within this class extend to deformations of compatible almost Kahler data.
+Two versions of an NC~divisor~$V$ in an almost K\"ahler manifold~$X$ are described in \cite[Definition~1.3]{Inc} and \cite[Section~2]{Brett07}; see also \cite[Definition~14.6]{Brett2}.
+The main objective of~\cite{Inc} and one of the two main objectives of \cite{Brett1,Brett} are to define Gromov-Witten type invariants of~$X$ relative to such~$V$.
+The constructions in~\cite{Brett,Inc} automatically imply that the resulting invariants do not change under deformations of the {\it almost K\"ahler} data compatible with~$(X,V)$.
+In \cite[Section~3]{Brett07}, it is shown that the relevant almost K\"ahler data exists for a certain, fairly rigid, class of symplectic forms on~$X$ (for which the branches of~$V$ are symplectic and meet orthogonally) and that deformations of the symplectic form within this class extend to deformations of compatible almost K\"ahler data.
 However, it would be desirable to know that the resulting invariants depend only on some topological deformation equivalence class of {\it symplectic} structures on~$(X,V)$ and apply to all classes that satisfy a specific simple condition.
-An $\om$-regularization for a normal crossings symplectic divisor~$V$ in~$(X,\om)$ can be used to construct an almost Kahler structure on~$X$ so that $V$ becomes an almost Kahler normal crossings divisor in the sense of \cite[Definition~1.3]{Inc} and \cite[Definition~14.6]{Brett2}.
-By Theorems~\ref{SCD_thm} and~\ref{NCD_thm}, every deformation equivalence class of simple and normal crossings symplectic divisors in the sense of Definitions~\ref{SCD_dfn} and~\ref{NCD_dfn} contains a representative~$\om$ admitting a regularization and any two such representatives with compatible regularizations can be joined by a path.
-Thus, Theorems~\ref{SCD_thm} and~\ref{NCD_thm} imply that the invariants arising from~\cite{Inc} and~\cite{Brett} depend only on the deformation equivalence class of symplectic structures on~$(X,V)$ and specify to which classes the constructions of~\cite{Inc} and~\cite{Brett} can be applied.\\
+An $\om$-regularization for an NC~symplectic divisor~$V$ in~$(X,\om)$ can be used to construct an almost K\"ahler structure on~$X$ so that $V$ becomes an~NC almost K\"ahler divisor in the sense of \cite[Definition~1.3]{Inc} and \cite[Definition~14.6]{Brett2}.
+By Theorem~\ref{SCD_thm}, every deformation equivalence class of SC symplectic divisors in the sense of Definition~\ref{SCD_dfn} contains a representative~$\om$ admitting a regularization and any two such representatives with compatible regularizations can be joined by a path.
+Thus, Theorem~\ref{SCD_thm} implies that any invariants arising from~\cite{Brett,Inc} depend only on the deformation equivalence class of symplectic structures on~$(X,V)$ and specifies to which classes the constructions of~\cite{Brett,Inc} can be~applied.\\